Oscar-Yu-Cheuk-Chun/Programming-Summative-1/README.md

 ```

 ## Overview
-- The website header includes the website name on the right and a button which directs user to the dataset used in the project: https://www.kaggle.com/datasets/ansonnnnn/historic-art
+- The website header includes the website name on the right and a button which directs users to the dataset used in the project: https://www.kaggle.com/datasets/ansonnnnn/historic-art

 ![Alt text](/image/header.png?raw=true "Optional Title")